 Day 8 We have a leisurely morning to enjoy the bird life at the lodge before leaving for the airport to check in for an evening flight home, via Madrid, with Iberia.
 Dinner and overnight in flight (to be confirmed once flight schedules are known).

-Day 9 We arrive at Heathrow airport around 4.30pm (to be confirmed once flight schedules are known).
+Day 9 We arrive at Heathrow airport this afternoon (to be confirmed once flight schedules are known).

-Deposit; £600 (this will be waived for those already booking the Galapagos cruise)
+Deposit; £900 This will be waived for those already booking the Galapagos cruise

 What the price includes: